 Certain makes and models of car may be excluded from mechanical breakdown insurance altogether.
 MBI risks costing more over time than you wind up saving, but for some drivers who would rather pay more for peace of mind, it may be a good option.

-However MBI isn’t the only type of protection that can cover the mechanical repairs not covered by standard full-coverage car insurance.
+However, MBI isn’t the only type of protection that can cover the mechanical repairs not covered by standard full-coverage car insurance.
 Manufacturer warranties can also cover repairs, and once your manufacturer warranty is up, an extended warranty is another option.

 A manufacturer warranty typically offers repairs for three years or 36,000 miles, while an extended warranty may offer repairs for five years/60,000 miles or eight years/120,000 miles.
 If you’re considering purchasing an extended warranty, you should shop around and compare cost and coverage options just like you would if you were shopping for car insurance coverage.